Beatlemania: 1964–1965: International success

-US breakthrough and "I Want to Hold Your Hand"
+American breakthrough and "I Want to Hold Your Hand"

 EMI owned Capitol Records, but Capitol had declined to issue any of the band's singles in the US for most of the year.
 The American press regarded the phenomenon of Beatlemania in the UK with amusement.
 Newspaper and magazine articles about the Beatles began to appear in the US towards the end of 1963, and they cited the English stereotype of eccentricity, reporting that the UK had finally developed an interest in rock and roll, which had come and gone a long time previously in the US.
 Headlines included "The New Madness" and "Beatle Bug Bites Britain", and writers employed word-play linking "beetle" with the "infestation" afflicting the UK.
 The Baltimore Sun reflected the dismissive view of most adults: "America had better take thought as to how it will deal with the invasion.
 Indeed a restrained 'Beatles go home' might be just the thing."
 Rather than dissuading American teenagers, such disapproval from adults strengthened their connection with the band.

 The Beatles' American television debut was on 18 November 1963 on The Huntley–Brinkley Report, with a four-minute report by Edwin Newman.
 On 22 November, the CBS Morning News ran a five-minute feature on Beatlemania in the UK which heavily featured their UK hit "She Loves You".
 The evening's scheduled repeat was cancelled following the assassination of President John F. Kennedy the same day.
 On 10 December, Walter Cronkite decided to run the piece on the CBS Evening News.

 American chart success began after disc jockey Carroll James obtained a copy of the British single "I Want to Hold Your Hand" in mid-December and began playing it on AM radio station WWDC in Washington, DC.
 Listeners repeatedly phoned in to request a replay of the song, while local record shops were flooded with requests for a record that they did not have in stock.
 James sent the record to other disc jockeys around the country, sparking similar reaction.
 On 26 December, Capitol released the record three weeks ahead of schedule.
 It sold a million copies and became a number-one hit in the US by mid-January.
 Epstein arranged for a $40,000 American marketing campaign, a deal Capitol accepted due to Ed Sullivan's agreement to headline the Beatles on The Ed Sullivan Show.